huangsam/java-trial/README.md

 Playground for common features and libraries.
 Spans multiple Java LTS versions.

+Check out my [Kotlin Trial] and [Scala Trial] if you want to learn more!

 ## Getting started

 Here are the commands you need to know: